Mission 13: Kratié 2025

-CHPAA is planning its 12th Medical, Surgical and Dental Mission to Cambodia, to the province of Preah Vihear, from January 24, 2024 – February 8, 2024.
+CHPAA is planning its 13th Medical, Surgical and Dental Mission to Cambodia, to the province of Kratié, from February 5, 2025 – February 20, 2025.
 CHPAA is thankful for your participation in this life-changing experience.
 Your time and talents will make a difference in your life and the lives of the underprivileged people of Cambodia.
 Please contact us for any inquiry or questions.
 All volunteers, either health professionals or non-health professionals are welcome to apply.

 Itinerary